microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 Today two wire protocols exist:
 - **legacy**: the original [V8 Debugger Protocol](https://github.com/buggerjs/bugger-v8-client/blob/master/PROTOCOL.md) which is currently supported by all runtimes but will most likely be dropped in Node.js v8.x.
-- **inpector**: the new [V8 Inspector Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/v8/) is exposed via the `--inspect` flag in Node.js versions >= 6.3.
+- **inspector**: the new [V8 Inspector Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/v8/) is exposed via the `--inspect` flag in Node.js versions >= 6.3.
 It addresses most of the limitations and scalability issues of the legacy protocol.

 Currently these protocols are supported by specific version ranges of the following runtimes: